Dick York: Later years (1969–1992)

-Death
+Illness and death

 York was a three-pack-a-day smoker for much of his life and often smoked cigarettes on the set of Bewitched; he spent his final years battling emphysema.
 By 1989, he was using an oxygen tank to help him breathe.
 While bedridden in his Rockford, Michigan, home, he founded Acting for Life, a private charity to help the homeless and others in need.
 Using his telephone as his pulpit, York motivated politicians, business people, and the general public to contribute supplies and money.

 Despite his suffering, York said, "I've been blessed.
 I have no complaints.
 I've been surrounded by people in radio, on stage, and in motion pictures and television who love me.
 The things that have gone wrong have been simply physical things."

 York died of complications from emphysema at Blodgett Hospital in East Grand Rapids, Michigan, on February 20, 1992, at age 63.
 He is buried at Plainfield Cemetery in Rockford, Michigan.